zesterer/atto/README.md

 # Yields 3
 ```

-Selecting values trailing after the head of a list
+Selecting values trailing after the head of a list:

 ```
 fn main is